-Comparatives for related party balances have been reclassified to conform to the current period's presentation (see note 25).
+Comparatives for related party balances and capital risk management have been reclassified to conform to the current period's presentation (see notes 24 and 30).

 2.3 Functional and presentation currency

 These financial statements are presented in Saudi Arabian Riyals ("SR"), which is the functional currency of the Company.
 All numbers are rounded off to the nearest thousand, unless otherwise stated.